BU-Spark/ds-boston-bpda-br-election/SCRUM/Team1_scrum_report_Oct15.md

 Up next, we will be working on the following:
 - Finishing data cleaning tasks (reconciling education and marital status codes, etc.)
 - Conducting initial analysis on two strategic questions of interest
-    - 1. What is the grographical distribution of the Brazilian immigrant electorate/how has thischanged over time
+    - What is the grographical distribution of the Brazilian immigrant electorate/how has this changed over time
-    - 2. TBD
+    - (Second Question TBD)
 - Submitting Deliverable 1 by 10/20

 ### Have I run into any issues?
 Do I need help?